 This month’s theme is IMITATION.
 Vibes-wise, we just wanted a happy fun neon month, but these are some other thoughts from the email I sent our staff when we got started, with notes from Anaheed in bold:

-How when you don’t know what you’re doing it’s actually good to imitate the work of those you admire (even though people are constantly telling you to “be original”—you just can’t be original at first).
+How when you don’t know what you’re doing it’s actually good to imitate the work of those you admire (even though people are constantly telling you to “be original”—you usually can’t be original right away).
 Yeah, like how musicians will start writing by taking a riff they like and then changing it here and there.
 Or how in Just Kids so much of Patti Smith’s early life was modeling herself after Bob Dylan and others; that was something I really related to in that book, where her obsessions with these people went beyond fandom, it was more like they were each giving her the secret on how to live and how to become who she was.
-Eventually, of course, she became this person who is so awesome and unique that she has no equal, but that first phase was essential.
+Eventually, of course, she became this person who is so awesome that she has no equal, but that first phase was essential.
 And I don’t think being able to trace someone’s influences makes them less authentic, because they still absorbed all that art in a way nobody else did.
 I am happiest as a set of eyes, and my goal whenever I go into a movie or album or book is to lose myself in the story and find myself on the way out.

 There’s the less positive side to this, too—I recently went through a thing in my journals where I realized I was trying so hard to sound all fancy and descriptive and be Nabokov, basically.
 Now I see that that has already been done, that sometimes less is more, and that the best thing is to just describe things as I see them.
 I feel like I don’t care at all about sounding original, I just want to be sincere and be myself.
 (See also Jenny’s piece in April about angsty art.)